madeleineudell/LowRankModels.jl/README.md

 # Scaling and offsets

-GLRM.jl is capable of adding offsets to your model, and of scaling the loss functions so all columns have the same pull in the model.
+LowRankModels.jl is capable of adding offsets to your model, and of scaling the loss functions so all columns have the same pull in the model.
 (For more about what these functions do, see the code or the paper.)
 Starting with loss functions `losses` and regularizers `r` and `rt`: